rdbliss/rdbliss.github.io/_posts/2021-06-23-covid-brings-out-the-sun-for-stormy-petrels-women-s-volleyball.md

 # What's next for the Stormy Petrels?

 Hot off their highest finish in a decade, where do the Stormy Petrels go?
+Will the new coach lead us to glory?
+Will she crash and burn how all the rest have?
 We don't know for sure, but all the machinery I've laid out here will enable us to make predictions about the next season.
-As soon as the full schedule is released I'll be churning those out.
+As soon as the schedule is released I'll be churning those out.

 My mind tells me that the likeliest outcome is for Oglethorpe to have a terrible year, like we always do.
 My heart tells me that we're going to win